-While Morgan State University does offer undergraduate degree programs that have some curricular overlap with TU's proposed degree, section D.1 highlights how TU's proposed Biophysics program differs substantively from MSU's programs.
-The other three HBIs in the

-University System of Maryland (USM), Bowie State University, Coppin State University, and University of Maryland Eastern Shore, do not offer physics-related programs.
+While Morgan State University does offer undergraduate degree programs (in Physics, Engineering Physics, Interdisciplinary Engineering, Information, and Computational Sciences, and Interdisciplinary Sciences) that have some curricular overlap with the Computational Physics concentration within TU's proposed IP degree, section D.1 highlights how TU's proposed IP program differs substantively from MSU's programs.
+The other three HBIs in the University System of Maryland (USM), Bowie State University, Coppin State University, and University of Maryland Eastern Shore, do not offer physics-related programs.

-Interested and qualified students who graduate from TU with a bachelor's degree in Biophysics may pursue programs such as the master's in Integrated Sciences or the master's in Applied Neuroscience at Morgan State University, so this new bachelor's program may provide a pathway for Towson University undergraduate degree holders to pursue graduate education at a nearby HBI.
+Interested and qualified students who graduate from TU with a bachelor's degree in Interdisciplinary Physics may pursue programs such as the master's in Integrated Sciences at Morgan State University, so this new bachelor's program may provide a pathway for Towson University undergraduate degree holders to pursue graduate education at a nearby HBI.